I just got screwed by the plumber. Now, now, this isn’t that kind of blog, I meant it figuratively ;-)

 The reason I was replacing the other faucet was because it was leaking, which is probably an easy repair & flip opportunity for a plumber.
 Unless of course it’s got cosmetic issues, like a worn insert.

 And he never bothered to ask whether or not I still wanted the old faucet.
-He just slinked out of my flat with it under his arm.
+He just slinked out of my place with it under his arm.
 Even if he asked, I would’ve said “no” but it’s a bit odd that he just took it and ran.

 I can’t exactly call up and complain because I contacted this same company about an appointment and never heard back, but when a colleague contacted them in Danish, I got an appointment right away.

 Yet another mark in the “reasons to leave” column.
-I probably just spent like $400 for a broken faucet.
+I probably just spent $400 for a broken faucet.
 Awesome.

 And there will be no Danish drivers license for me.
 I’ve overlooked a lot of crap in the past 17 months, but at a point, it becomes too much to make it worth my while, so I’m thinking long and hard about what I’ll do when my contract expires.
 In the meantime, I’m not investing anything more than is absolutely necessary to live and/or stay off anti-depressants.